Farm Fresh Corn Chowder pretty much says it all.

 Add the butter, onion, bell pepper, thyme, and cumin and sauté, stirring occasionally for about 8 minutes - until onions and peppers are soft.

 Add the corn kernels, potatoes, and stock.
 Turn up the heat, cover, and boil, for 10 minutes.

 Carefully remove the lid, and then use the back of your spoon to smash some of the corn kernels and potatoes against the side of the pot.

 - Reduce the heat to medium and add the salt and pepper.

 - Stir the cornstarch mixture and slowly pour it into the pot, stirring constantly.

 - As soon as the chowder has come back to a boil and thickened slightly, remove from the heat and stir in the cream.

-- Adjust the seasoning if necessary.
+Taste, and adjust the seasoning if necessary.